U.S. military strikes another boat in Caribbean — and there are survivors, official says

 The U.S. military struck another boat in the Caribbean Sea on Thursday, and there were survivors aboard the vessel, a U.S. official confirmed to CBS News.

 Thursday's strike marks the sixth known boat attack in the area since last month — and the first known attack with survivors.
-The Trump administration hasn't publicly announced Thursday's strike, but prior strikes were launched against alleged drug-carrying vessels.
+On Friday, President Trump said the strike was against a drug-carrying submarine.

+A Navy helicopter transported the survivors from the semi-submersible and transported them to a Navy ship, a source familiar with matter confirmed to CBS News on Friday.
+The number of passengers and survivors is unclear.

 Reuters was first to report on the strike.